Robert Kipniss: Early life and education

 Since 1965 Kipniss has had more than twenty-two museum and other institutional one-man exhibitions across the United States and abroad.
 His first institutional one-man exhibition was in 1965 at the Allen R. Hite Institute of the University of Louisville in Kentucky.
 The most recent of his several retrospectives, a five-decade print retrospective comprising eighty-six lithographs, mezzotints, and drypoints from the James F. White Collection, was shown at the New Orleans Museum of Art, New Orleans, Louisiana, in 2006 at the time of a celebratory reopening of the museum six months after the devastation of Hurricane Katrina.
 In 1980 a large solo show of paintings and prints took place at La Tertulia Museum in Cali, Colombia.

 Kipniss's work is held by more than eighty-eight museums and other institutions.
 In 1982, John Caldwell of the New York Times noted that Kipniss "is represented in many of the most important museums in this country, and his record of one-man shows, which began in 1959 [sic, 1951] has of late turned into a veritable torrent of exhibitions."
 In the United States, he has shown his work and been represented at: Weinstein Gallery, San Francisco (1999–2014); Gerhard Wurzer Gallery, Houston, Texas (1981–2004); and Harmon-Meek Gallery, Naples, Florida (1976 through the present).
 In Manhattan, his work has appeared at and he has been represented by the Old Print Shop (1980s through the present); Beadleston Gallery (2000–2003); Hirschl & Adler Galleries (1976–81); FAR Gallery (1964–74); and the Contemporaries (1959–63).
 In London, he has shown at and been represented by the Redfern Gallery (1996 to the present).
-For further information on collections in which Kipniss is represented and exhibitions in museums, other institutions, and galleries, see the accompanying lists.